JerryX2021/Power_BI/README.md

 ########## This is a developing project ##########

-The visualisation shows the :date:"Sales amount vs months", :earth_americas:"Geographic location of sales", :scroll:"Sales amount by product category"
+The visualisation shows the :date:"Sales amount vs months", :earth_americas:"Geographic location of sales", :scroll:"Sales amount by product category".

 The data visualisation clearly shows how sales are performing and helps business decision making.

 It seems more investiment should go to the :bike: Bikes category and :earth_americas: North America consumer demand is strong!:thumbsup::thumbsup::thumbsup:

 ![image](https://user-images.githubusercontent.com/76986018/144152466-3553fa7c-ede1-41e8-9b3e-7195096c227c.png)